DJFreer92/Extended-Clipboard-API/README.md

 - Tests rely on `tests/conftest.py` to bootstrap imports; run pytest from the repo root so modules import cleanly.
 - Service tests mock DB access (`execute_query`), and endpoint tests mock service calls, so no real database or network is used.
-- Database tests run against a real, isolated SQLite database file created under a temporary directory.
+- Database tests run against a real, isolated encrypted SQLite database file created under a temporary directory.
 They patch the DB path and call `init_db()` so actual schema and triggers are applied.
 The temporary DB is deleted automatically after tests, and `app/db/clipboard.db` is never touched.
+- All database tests require encryption and will fail if SQLCipher is not available via the Node.js driver.

 ## Troubleshooting